-The journey Moving from idea to valid solution (demonstration) All WP1 pilot studies Moving from valid solution to production (Operationalisation) Some WP1 pilot studies Ensuring production robustness (Maintenance) Very few WP1 pilot studies WP3 Integration (Q5 & Q6) WP3 Integration (Q5) Learning Workstream 1: Support current studies towards production; welcome new studies in other processes (e.g. record linkage) and/or data sources (e.g. satellite data) Supported by Quality (accuracy, timeliness, efficiency, explainability and reproducibility) Good Training Data Skills/Competences Computing Infrastructure Interoperability / Business Process Ethics and Legal WP2 Quality WP3 Integration (Q3 & Q4) Workstream 2: Experiment with practices and methods on some dimensions of QF4SA (WP2); Workstream 3: Review and improve the Framework Workstream 4: How to get good training data, how to keep it up to date, when to relearn a model, what does 'good' mean, how to measure that?
-Workstream 5: What skills?
+The journey Moving from idea to valid solution (demonstration) Moving from valid solution to production (operationalisation) Ensuring production robustness (maintenance) All WP1 pilot studies Some WP1 pilot studies Very few WP1 pilot studies Other applications of Machine Learning Some other applications of Machine Learning X7 WP3 Integration (Q5 & Q6) WP3 Integration (Q5) Very few other applications of Machine Learning Workstream 1: Support current studies towards production; welcome new studies in other processes (e.g. record linkage) and/or data sources (e.g. satellite data) Supported by Quality (accuracy, timeliness, efficiency, explainability and reproducibility) Good Training Data Skills/Competences Computing Infrastructure Interoperability / Business Process Ethics and Legal Security WP2 Quality WP3 Integration (Q3 & Q4) Workstream 2: Experiment with practices and methods on some dimensions of QF4SA (WP2); Workstream 4: How to get good training data, how to keep it up to date, when to relearn a model, what does 'good' mean, Workstream 5: What skills?
 How to learn?
 Where to find them?
-To be defined To be defined Workstream 6: Ethics handbook, regulations, etc. To be defined Facilitated by Organisation Sharing and Collaboration WP3 Integration (Q1 & Q2) HLG-MOS Machine Learning Project Initiatives to accelerate the integration of machine learning solutions ML Studies and Codes Workstream 7: Create/maintain a network of data science unit leaders; Learning and Training Workstream 8: Beyond 2021: How can we better prepare for next 2-5 years?
+To be defined To be defined Workstream 6: Ethics handbook, regulations, etc. To be defined Workstream 3: Review and improve the Framework how to measure that?
+Facilitated by Organisation Sharing and Collaboration WP3 Integration (Q1 & Q2) HLG-MOS Machine Learning Project Initiatives to accelerate the integration of machine learning solutions ML Studies and Codes Workstream 7: Create/maintain a network of data science unit leaders; Learning and Training Workstream 8: Beyond 2021: How can we better prepare for next 2-5 years?
 What technology and data sources can we expect?
 What skills will we need?
 HLG-MOS ML Project webinar